kevinjwalls/CreateSFZ/README.md

 ..where velocity name is Soft, Medium or Hard.

 Specifying "pianobook" recognises:
- "baseName p|f NoteName.wav"
+ "baseName velocity NoteName RT?.wav"

-i.e. velocity is p or f
+..where velocity is any number of m, p, f characters, and RT is present only for a release trigger (played on key or sustain pedal up).

 # Single Sample Usage